-IP Addres SS The IP Address displayed with statistics Total Packets The total amount of packets received and transmitted by the router.
-Iotai Bytes The total amount of bytes received and transmitted by the router.
-Packets The total amount of packets received and transmitted in the last Packets Packets Statistic interval seconds.
+IP Address The IP Address displayed with statistics Packets The total amount of packets received and transmitted by the router.
+Total Bytes The total amount of bytes received and transmitted by the router.
+Current Packets The total amount of packets received and transmitted in the last Packets Statistic interval seconds.
 Bytes The total amount of bytes received and transmitted in the last Packets Statistic interval seconds.
-Current ICMP Tx The total amount of the ICMP packets transmitted to WAN in the last Current Packets Statistic interval seconds.
-UDD T The total amount of the UDP packets transmitted to WAN in the last UDP Tx Packets Statistic interval seconds.
-TCP The total amount of the TCP SYN packets transmitted to WAN in the last SYN Tx Packets Statistic interval seconds.
+ICMP Tx The total amount of the ICMP packets transmitted to WAN in the last Packets Statistic interval seconds.